jurteam/platform/README.md

 $ php artisan migrate:refresh
 $ php artisan db:seed
 ```
-If all goes well now API endpoints are accessible on http://localhost/api/v[api-version].
+If all goes well, all API endpoints are accessible at http://localhost/api/v[api-version].

-##### 5. DApp run
+### 5. DApp run
 ```
 $ cd path/to/project/root
 $ npm start -- --reset-cache
 ```
-If all goes well now Dapp is accessible on http://localhost:3000.
+If all goes well, now Dapp is accessible at http://localhost:3000.

 #### `$ docker-compose up -d`
 This command will **launch** REST API service on your host.